-Despite improvements in technology and accommodations that have made translation easier between those who use ASL and those who speak, more than 50% of Deaf Americans do not work due to obstacles to obtaining employment, despite their qualifications.
+In recent years, technology improvements have made translation easier between those who use ASL and those who speak.
+However, more than 50% of Deaf Americans do not work due to obstacles to obtaining employment, despite their qualifications.
 PRIDE Industries offers job training and placement services to help applicants who are deaf or hard of hearing to overcome employment barriers and progress in their careers.

 Monica Salazar was one such individual.
 “I was working at a job manufacturing garments, but was laid off when business slowed down.
 Looking for a new job is a struggle since I am Deaf and communicate via American Sign Language (ASL).
 Communication was a barrier – even in getting an interview, I was out of work for half a year and began struggling financially.”